PhD Research Programme

 If you have further questions please contact the PhD coordinator: firstname.lastname@example.org

-Complete PhD applications submitted by the annual May 1st deadline will be considered for a scholarship if interest in funding is stated in the PhD application.
+Complete PhD applications submitted by the annual May 1st deadline will be considered for a scholarship if available and if interest in funding is stated in the PhD application.

 The total value of the scholarship will be equivalent to the EU fee rate and an annual stipend of €16,000, renewable for a period of up to four years upon annual review of satisfactory progress in the programme.
 Non-EU candidates are welcome to apply but they will have to make the shortfall for the fees through other sources.
 The scholarship does not cover the cost of the annual student levy fee.
 In exchange from the scholarship, the students will complete 10 hours per week teaching/grading/offering research assistance, to be assigned by the ICS School Administrator.